Nick Westbrook-Ikhine Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The Dolphins have the NFL's 22nd-ranked pass defense this season, allowing 258.0 yards per game through the air.
+- This week Westbrook-Ikhine will face the NFL's 22nd-ranked pass defense (258.0 yards allowed per game).

-- The Dolphins have allowed 20 touchdowns through the air (1.3 per game).
-They are sixth in the NFL in that category.
+- At 1.3 passing TDs allowed per game, the Dolphins defense is ranked sixth in the league.

 Recent Performances